70% of people around the world work remotely at least once per week.

 - Ensure staff members know how to use the meeting software you’re going to be using

 - Share an agenda to allow suggestions before the meeting begins

-5. Make sure everyone knows their actions point
+5. Make sure everyone knows their action items

 According to Envato, 1:1 meetings are some of the most valuable conversations that managers have.